 Negative reviews.
 The Review Control Center points out that one negative review wreaks havoc on a business.
 According to their study, a bad review scares off about 10% of customers, potentially costing a company upwards of $15,000 for every single negative review.
 This is in sync with an older yet prominent 2016 Harvard Business School study that found that a one-star decrease on review sites leads to a 9% reduction in businesses' revenue.

 Other forecasts are even more troubling.
 According to another study, one single negative review is projected to drive away as many as 22% of prospective customers.
 For a solar company installing about 25 projects a month, the total losses can reach into the millions because of the snowball effect of a single bad review.
+This is why so many solar businesses take their solar review management so seriously — it can make a difference between profitability and a cash crunch.

 Lost referrals.
 Close rates for solar referrals tend to be about 50% or 10x that of cold leads.
 Therefore, the weighted opportunity cost of one unrealized referral is about $15,000 in revenue.
 Based on industry standards, this means that if you lose a referral, you’re likely to pay up to $500 to lead gen companies to replace the customer.